jack-scratch/jsynth-components-reese/README.md

 # Component
 ## Control
-Takes a function as a prop in `hook` and calls upon event.
+Takes hooks as props and calls them on various events, passing the internal value as an argument.

 ### `<Btn />`
 Calls a function on push.